-You know what the problem is with basic charts, tables, and visuals made in PowerPoint or Excel?
+You know what the problem is with basic charts, tables and data visualizations made in PowerPoint or Excel?

-A lot of Venngage users have told us that they are always looking for ways to present data visually.
-They want their data to have impact.
-After all, for people in marketing, analytics and education roles, getting their audience to understand the significance of their information is crucial.
+Many Venngage users have told us that they are always looking for ways to present data visually.
+After all, for those in executive roles or industries like marketing, nonprofits and human resources, getting stakeholders to understand the significance of their information is crucial.

 1. Tell a story with your data